-Once you get the bill, consider leaving a tip, unless you were really unhappy with the food or the service.
+Once you get the bill, please leave a tip, unless you were really unhappy with the food or the service.
 Here’s my guide on tipping in Greece.

 5. Where is the toilet please – Pou ine i tualéta parakaló

-Given the absence of public toilets in Greece, it’s always handy to know how to ask for a toilet.
+Given the absence of public toilets in most tourist destinations in Greece, it’s always useful to know how to ask for a toilet.

 The word ‘tualéta’ indicates a bathroom, washroom, restroom, or however else you may call it in your local language.

 The Greek phrase ‘pou einai’, meaning ‘where is?’, can be used for anything you are looking for – the beach, the taxi stand, the best taverna on the island, the Acropolis in Athens.

 Tip: Do carry your own toilet paper in case there is none, and DO NOT flush it in the tualéta.
 Here’s why you shouldn’t flush toilet paper in Greece.